 Self-report: Asking people or their caregivers how many doses of medication they have missed within a specified number of days in the past, or since their last visit can help to estimate non-adherence.
 However, although this method is commonly used, people may not remember missed doses accurately or may not report missed doses.
-Regular counselling on the importance of remembering and/or documenting doses of antiviral medicines as well as creating a clinic environment that promotes honest reporting of non-adherence.
+Regular counselling on the importance of remembering and/or documenting doses of antiviral medicines as well as creating a clinic environment that promotes honest reporting of non-adherence are critical for effective routine monitoring of adherence.